Access to forensic sexual violence services

 The provision of forensic services are provided in the context of a health care response.
 Sexual assault victims are provided health care whilst evidence is collected with their consent for the purpose of a criminal investigation.
 Forensic services are now available 24 hours in metropolitan Adelaide.
 The main regional hospitals in Port Lincoln, Whyalla, Berri and Mt Gambier have local nurses or doctors trained and supported by Yarrow Place Rape and Sexual Assault Service (SA Health) to provide sexual assault examinations and collect forensic evidence, If necessary, regional consumers can be provided a forensic service by Yarrow Place in Adelaide.

-Yarrow Place will be visiting the Riverland in March 2021, Port Lincoln and Whyalla in April 2021 and Mt Gambier in June 2021 to provide training and support in relation to health care and forensic responses to sexual assault.
+Yarrow Place visited the Riverland in March 2021, Port Lincoln and Whyalla in April 2021 and Mt Gambier in June 2021 to provide training and support in relation to health care and forensic responses to sexual assault.

 Each country local health network (LHNs) has an identified executive who has responsibility for supporting the enhancement of health care responses to sexual, domestic and family violence.